jescott07/runge-kutta-method/README.md

 There is much more to dicuss about this methods, for forther reading I sugest the chapter 16 of the book Numerical Recipier in F77 from WILLIAM H. PRESS, SAUL A. TEUKOLSKY, WILLIAM T. VETTERLING and BRIAN P. FLANNERY.

+## Comparison Between the Convergence of Different Methods

+In this section we will analyse the convergence of difent methods, Euler, mid point and Runge-Kutta.
+For this, is usefull to integrate a diferencial equation with analitical solution.

+Consider the folowing diferencial equation:

+$\frac{dy}{dx} = \frac{y}{2x} + \frac{x^2}{y}$

+Who has the folowing analitical solution: